ietf/tao/Tao.md

 The general flow of an IETF meeting is that it begins with a hackathon on Saturday and Sunday, tutorials and an informal gathering on Sunday, and that there are WG and BoF meetings Monday through Friday.
 WG meetings last for between 1 and 2.5 hours each, and some WGs have meetings multiple times during the week, depending on how much work they anticipate doing.

-There are two plenary sessions, one technical and one administrative, in the evenings during the week (mostly Wednesday).
-The technical plenary is organized by the IAB and usually has one or two panels of experts on topics of interest across many WGs and Areas.
-The administrative plenary, organized by the IETF Chair, covers things like progress reports from the RFC Editor and announcements of upcoming meetings.
-The plenaries are a good time to share with the IESG and IAOC.
+There is a plenary session during the week.
+Usually, part of the plenary includes a technical presentation organized by the IAB and with one or two panels of experts on topics of interest across many WGs and Areas.
+The administrative portion of the plenary session, organized by the IETF Chair, covers things like progress reports from the RFC Editor and announcements of upcoming meetings.
+The plenaries also include an "open mic" portion, which are a good time to share with the IESG and IAOC.
 Praise is welcome, but more often concerns and gripes are raised.
-In recent meetings, the two plenaries have been combined.

 Currently, the IETF meets in North America, Europe, and Asia, approximately once a year in each region.
 There have been more than 100 IETF meetings so far, and a list of upcoming meetings is available on the IETF web pages, [https://www.ietf.org/how/meetings/upcoming].
 You can read more about the meeting selection process and criteria here ([https://datatracker.ietf.org/doc/draft-ietf-mtgvenue-meeting-policy/] [https://datatracker.ietf.org/doc/draft-ietf-mtgvenue-iaoc-venue-selection-process/])